Interacting with Americans and Canadians

 because of its massive consumption.

 Some teenagers and young adult males use Axe or other shower gels that leave a strong freshening smell throughout the day.
-That's okay.
-Just don't strengthen this even more by using cologne during the day.
+That is okay.
+Just do not strengthen this even more by using cologne during the day.
+If older, you may wish to avoid products like Axe.

 Americans and Canadians, as do many people,